nuxt/nuxt/examples/pug-stylus-coffee/README.md

-# Pug + Stylus + Coffee template for Nuxt.js
+# Pug + Stylus + Coffee template for Nuxt

-> Ultimative complete pack for coding with pleasure and Nuxt.js
+> Ultimative complete pack for coding with pleasure and Nuxt

 ## Build Setup